bugFreeYYS/nextstep/README.md

 *brent_daily.csv* and *wti_daily.csv* will be generated at the current directory.
 They contain historical oil price until the most recent day.

 **2. generate weather data**

 This function relies on an API key from [worldweatheronline](https://www.worldweatheronline.com/developer/).
 It is free for 60 days as of 27/3/2020.
+It will generate csv data files in the current directory.
 ```python
 from nextstep.getData.weather import weather
 config = {